-The Renaissance/STAR Reading scores determine which students are placed on a Reading Sufficiency Individualized Program of Reading Instruction (IPRI).
-Certified tutors provide reading intervention to as many IPRI students as they can accommodate in small groups.
+The Renaissance/STAR Reading scores along with OAS benchmark testing determine which students are needing additional tutoring.
+Certified tutors provide reading intervention to as many students as they can accommodate in small groups.
 (With large numbers eligible, tutors may prioritize based on past results, access to other services, and other classroom indicators.)
 They use a variety of resources/activities to improve phonics/decoding skills, vocabulary, comprehension, and fluency.
-In addition, tutors coordinate with the regular classroom by monitoring areas of struggle identified by STAR Reading and by supporting students as they work toward their individual reading goals.
-Tutors evaluate effectiveness by continually using formative assessments, monitoring real-time data, and analyzing growth/achievement data from Renaissance/STAR Reading.
+In addition, tutors coordinate with the regular classroom by monitoring areas of struggle identified by STAR Reading and by supporting students as they work toward their independent reading goals.
+Tutors evaluate effectiveness by continually using formative assessments, monitoring real-time data, and analyzing growth/achievement data from Renaissance/STAR Reading and Study Island.